Barbara Hepworth: Famous sculptures

 Two Forms (Divided Circle), 1969, St Ives.

 In 1951 Hepworth was commissioned by the Arts Council to create a piece for the Festival of Britain.
 The resulting work featured two Irish limestone figures entitled, "Contrapuntal Forms" (1950), which was displayed on London's South Bank; it was later donated to the New Town of Harlow and displayed in Glebelands, where it remains.
 To complete the large-scale piece Hepworth hired her first assistants, Terry Frost, Denis Mitchell, and John Wells.

 From 1949 onwards she worked with assistants, 16 in all.
 One of her most prestigious works is Single Form, which was made in memory of her friend and collector of her works, the former Secretary General Dag Hammarskjöld, and which stands in the plaza of the United Nations building in New York City.
 It was commissioned by Jacob Blaustein, a former United States delegate to the U.N., in 1961 following Hammarskjöld's death in a plane crash.

 On 20 December 2011, her 1969 sculpture Two Forms (Divided Circle) was stolen from its plinth in Dulwich Park, South London.
 Suspicions are that the theft was by scrap metal thieves.
 The piece, which had been in the park since 1970, was insured for £500,000, a spokesman for Southwark Council said.

-One of the editions of six of her 1964 bronze sculpture, Rock Form (Porthcurno), was removed from the Mander Centre in Wolverhampton in the spring of 2014 by its owners, the Royal Bank of Scotland and Dalancey Estates.
+One of the editions of six of her 1964 bronze sculpture, Rock Form (Porthcurno), was removed from the Mander Centre in Wolverhampton in the spring of 2014 by its owners, the Royal Bank of Scotland and Delancey Estates.
 Its sudden disappearance led to questions in Parliament in September 2014.
 Paul Uppal, Member of Parliament for Wolverhampton South West said: "When the Rock Form was donated by the Mander family, it was done so in the belief it would be enjoyed and cherished by the people of Wolverhampton for generations...
 It belongs to, and should be enjoyed by, the City of Wolverhampton."
 The sculpture has since been loaned to the city by RBS and can be seen in Wolverhampton City Art Gallery.